-Up until last year, I was a serial monogamist, with relationships that last 8-30 months.
-These days, my only relationship is on a sort of hold, as she lives in Seattle now.
-But I'm enjoying the freedom and honesty afforded by parallel monogamy ("non-monogamous" or "polyamorous" apply, I guess, but parallel monogamy feels more true).
-I'm idly looking for a primary significant other.
-No rush, and short-term or casual dating in the meantime sounds great, especially because finding that chemistry that clicks seems to take a lot of tries.
-But if you read my profile and think you might be interested in something significant, let me know now.
-If it seems like something clicks between us, I'd be delighted to go monogamous for a while, as we figure things out.
-Or not.
+Up until 2012, I was a serial monogamist, with relationships that last 8-30 months.
+These days, I have an amazing partner with whom I enjoy the wonderful freedom and honesty afforded by an open relationship ("non-monogamous" or "polyamorous" apply, as well).
+I'm idly looking for more intimacy.
+No rush, so short-term or casual dating in the meantime sounds great, especially because finding that chemistry that clicks seems to take a lot of tries.
+But if you read my profile and think you might be interested, let me know now.

 I try to communicate clearly and directly.
 My biggest failures in honesty or forthrightness come when I might hurt someone's feelings.
 Otherwise, I'm pretty solidly open.